dominicbarnes/got/README.md

 It uses type parameters (aka: generics) to accept a function with 2 parameters:
-`*testing.T` and a test configuration struct (conventionally named `Test`) and then returning your a test assertions struct (conventionally named `Expected`).
+`*testing.T` and a test configuration struct (conventionally named `Test`) and then returning a test assertions struct (conventionally named `Expected`).

 The `Test` struct is passed to `Load` automatically and the returned `Expected` is passed to `Assert` automatically.